How to revive your lawn after winter

 If your lawn has emerged from our winter weather relatively unscathed and only has a few patches to repair, you can find out how best to do this using our patch repair guide.

-If you're unsure of what grass seed you need, we have a handy guide to help you choose the right mix.
-Please contact us if you would like to confirm your choice at expert@thegrasspeople.com.
+If you're unsure of what grass seed you need, we have a handy guide to help you choose the right seed mix.